rkaunismaa/CUDA/README.md

 # Wednesday, March 15, 2023

 Going through lesson 3 of the CUDA Training Series.
 In the video '3) CUDA Optimization (1 of 2)' start listening at round 40 minutes, which explains Launch Configuration.
 'GPU Latency Hiding' begins around 51:30.
 (64 warps per multiprocessor maximum) Each warp is 32 threads.
+Instructiions are executed in groups of 32 threads, so they are issued warp by warp.

 Wow.
 I have Github CoPilot running and it is amazing what it is able to generate.
 I am going to have to learn how to use it!